zetaworx/LocalSuperNode/README.md

 # LocalSuperNode

+This repo contains the configuration files for Debian live-build to generate an Local Mesh Supernode for Freifunk.

+The use of this Supernode is experimental.
+Please ask your community before you use it in a production network.

+## Overview

 Status: Experimental

 License: GPL

-This repo contains the configuration to generate an Local Mesh Supernode for Freifunk.

-The use of this Supernode is experimental.
-Please ask your community before you use it in a production network.
+Features:
+* batman-adv (gateway mode)
+* dns-server (dnsmasq)
+* dhcp-server (dnsmasq)
+* IPv6 support planned

 ## Howto build your Supernode
 You need live-build 5.0~a11-1.